lalbuild/dockerfiles/README.md

 # lal demo environments
 These are available in public.

+## Requirements

+- usermod and groupmod inside the container
+- lal user inside the container
+- whatever you need to build your applications and libraries

 ## [alpine](https://hub.docker.com/r/clux/lal-alpine/tags/)
 A miniature musl C toolchain with almost no dependencies. **CC=musl-gcc** at 6.3.0.